Debojyoti91/ActiveLearning-LiBattery/README.md

 ## Processed Data (Utilized for this study)

-This project uses the **Lithium-Ion Battery Electrolyte (LIBE) datasets**, containing detailed properties of lithium-ion battery electrolytes.
+This project uses the **Lithium-Ion Battery (LIB)** Electrolyte datasets, containing detailed properties of lithium-ion battery electrolytes.
 These are the final, processed datasets, adapted from the original datasets for training and evaluating the models developed in this project.

 **Dataset Link**: [LIBE Dataset](https://drive.google.com/drive/folders/1-gLGgO4IJUV73uG8xS2VqtipaGXenuTV?usp=sharing)